-Sessions will focus on technique, drills, speed work, endurance training, race plans, video review and general fitness.
+Sessions will focus on technique, drills, speed work, endurance training, race plans and general fitness.

-This program will go beyond the fundamentals that were taught and developed in the first year novice program and will allow rowers to focus on proficiency, increasing strength and speed.
+This program will go beyond the fundamentals that were taught and developed in the boot camp program and will allow rowers to focus on proficiency, increasing strength and speed.
 Workouts and drills will be tailored to the needs, levels and goals of individuals and crews.
 Coaches will set lineups, providing the opportunity to row with other club members at the same level who have similar goals.
 Coaches will provide feedback on and off the water to help individuals reach goals, whether they are recreational or competitive.
 For individuals interested in racing, the coaches will organize crews to find the best lineups and develop race plans.
 Coaches may be available to travel to regional races to assist with race day logistics.
 Additionally, crews will be able to continue to row into the Fall if their crew chooses regardless of whether they will continue racing.

-Other benefits of this program beyond acceleration of developing your rowing skills and increasing your overall knowledge of the sport, participants will be able to participate in the early Summer regattas, such as the Minneapolis Sprints in June!
+Other benefits of this program beyond acceleration of developing your rowing skills and increasing your overall knowledge of the sport, participants will be able to participate in away regattas to experience racing at a different venue.
 This is a great way to network and meet more club rowers beyond just your initial novice year crew.

 If you choose to not participate once you’ve graduated from the Novice Boot Camp, you would register as a Regular Member and you will form your own crew, and secure a cox, equipment and an available time (guidance will be provided).
 The membership fee will be $300.00